okta/okta-aspnet/docs/aspnet4x-mvc.md

 }
 ```

-> Note: If you are using role-based authorization and you need to redirect not-authorized users to an access-denied page or similar, check out [CookieAuthenticationProvider.ApplyRedirect](https://docs.microsoft.com/en-us/previous-versions/aspnet/mt152260(v%3Dvs.113)).
+> Note: If you are using role-based authorization and you need to redirect unauthorized users to an access-denied page or similar, check out [CookieAuthenticationProvider.ApplyRedirect](https://docs.microsoft.com/en-us/previous-versions/aspnet/mt152260(v%3Dvs.113)).

 # Configuration Reference